Plan -- Shelfie

 Out of scope (v1)

-Phase 7 -- User-site UX review
+Phase 7 -- User-site UX review (DONE, 2026-05-14)

 Once the admin ships and stabilizes, take the same frontend-design skill that critiqued the admin and turn it on the rest of the app: home, marketing pages, library views, scan flow, review screen, settings.
 The admin pre-flight forced a design conversation that improved the spec; the user-facing app deserves the same audit before we start swinging at "more features."